Free Printable Thanksgiving Bingo Game Cards for Kids

 - Print out your Thanksgiving bingo cards (one for each player or team) and one set of the calling cards.
 If you want to use the bingo sticker cut-outs included, please also print these out.
 Place the cards into a bowl or hat.

-- Give each child a Thanksgiving Bingo card and your chosen bingo markers (pumpkin cut-outs, M&M’s, skittles, jelly beans, bingo chips, mini marshmallows, dry erase markers, or bingo dabbers)
+- Give each child a Thanksgiving Bingo card and your chosen bingo markers (pumpkin cut-outs, candy corn, M&M’s, skittles, jelly beans, bingo chips, mini marshmallows, dry erase markers, or bingo dabbers)

 - Pull one card at a time from the bowl and either call out the number or describe the image.

-- The kids can cover the corresponding number or image with chosen stickers, candies, or markers.
-(I love to use Velcro with the pumpkin cut-outs so they don’t slide around the card).
+- The kids can cover the corresponding number or image with stickers, candies, or markers.
+(I love to use Velcro with the pumpkin cutouts so they don’t slide around the card.)

 - Create fun prizes or treats for winners.